 The only PVC IK I’ve ever owned punctured on the slightest thorn and went on to do that with the next owner.
-And this was supposedly quality Mirasol PVC from Germany (to be fair, a mate with an older K40 had no puncture problems whatsoever).
+And this was supposedly quality ‘Mirasol’ PVC from Germany (to be fair, a mate with an older K40 had no puncture problems whatsoever).
 I can’t imagine any Gumotex or Grabner I’ve had ever doing that.
-That’s why I persevere with synthetic rubber IKs, even if it’s becoming an expensive dinosaur fabric.
+That’s why I persevered with synthetic rubber IKs, even if it’s becoming an expensive dinosaur fabric.

 Synthetic rubber coatings like Nitrilon and EDPM are derived from the original DuPont hypalon.
 Boats must be entirely hand glued which adds to costs.
 But, just as nothing man-made has managed to beat the properties of leather for crashing fast motorbikes, compared to PVC, synthetic rubber remains more durable and more resistant to UV, lighter, more supple, easier to glue and easier fold compactly.
 After 15 years there was no noticeable deterioration in my Sunny, (below) other than a decade and a half of paddling wear and tear.
 A synthetic rubber IK will easily outlive a similar PVC IK.

 Packrafts, meanwhile, are mostly made from TPU (as well as PVC), a different sort of polymer coating which has many of the benefits of synthetic rubber: odour-free, smooth texture, light, UV resistant, supple (crease-free), not environmentally toxic.
 But, like PVC, it too can be heat welded.
-Since Alpacka got the ball rolling, there are now loads of brands banging out TPU packrafts left, right and centre.
+Since Alpacka got the ball rolling, there are now loads of brands banging out TPU packrafts.
 In this time the fabric and seam technology have proved themselves to be as durable as PVC or rubber, and capable of running higher pressures too.
 As someone on the internet observed: ‘Thermoplastic Polyurethane (TPU) is the link between rubber and plastic’.

 For inflatables TPU is clearly superior to PVC in all ways except price and stiffness (but this works both ways).
 “It has properties between the characteristics of plastic and rubber.
 So, it is flexible without plasticizers, and its flexibility does not affect the design or its strength and durability.”
 Link

 The only PU (same as TPU; not sure) IK I know of was NRS’ discontinued Bandit series.
 It was made in China but was still dropped, I presume due to cost reasons before they started making many more models with PVC.
 Since I wrote that the Advanced Elements AirFusion Evo with a PU shell has come out.
 And so has the Aquaglide Cirrus for 2023.